deboonstra/ssts/README.md

 # `ssts`

-This is an *R* package that performs state-space modeling for time series by implementing the methods developed by Shumway and Stoffer (2017) and Bengsston and Cavanaugh (2008).
+An *R* package that performs state-space modeling for time series by implementing the methods developed by Shumway and Stoffer (2017), Bengsston and Cavanaugh (2008), and Tan and Cavanaugh (2015).

 ## Installation
 To install the development version of this package, use the following comands.